A longitudinal Bayesian framework for estimating causal dose-response relationships: Methodology

-where ${{y_i}}$ is a vector of observed response for $ith$ subject.
-The function ${u_i}(x_{i},d_{i},e(x_i,\hat \gamma),\xi )$ is the marginal conditional mean model of ${{y_i}}$ with the estimate PS via a longitudinal model, such as a mixed effect model \citep{graham2014quantifying} or a GEE \citep{liu2020estimation}.
-This connects the targeting parameter $\xi$ from a link function, and $\Sigma_i$ is the $(K+1)\times(K+1)$ working covariance matrix for subject $i$.
-However, as noted in \cite{tchetgen2012specifying}, the GEE approach consistently estimates the parameters of a correctly specified regression model in absence of weights, irrespective of whether the working correlation structure is correct.
-The GEE framework offers flexibility in targeting the marginal treatment effect for repeated measurements.
+In this unweighted setting, the GEE parameter is consistent given a correctly specified conditional mean model regardless of whether the working correlation structure is correct \citep{tchetgen2012specifying}.
+This GEE framework offers flexibility in targeting the marginal treatment effect for repeated measurements.
 However, its reliance on estimating equations, rather than full likelihoods, poses challenges for conventional Bayesian analysis, as there is no explicit distributional form for the marginal mean model.
 This motivates the development of a fully Bayesian approach, which we outline in the next section.